ashleybaxter/iamashley/_posts/2016-10-13-start-with-people.markdown

 Don't get distracted with selling, just focus on helping and serving the network you're building.

-Make things easier for future you by starting with people.
+Make things easier for your future self by starting with people.